metalcycling/openstructure/modules/mol/base/doc/entity.rst

     :type  res_num: :class:`ResNum` or :class:`int`
     :param atom_name: The name of the atom
     :type  atom_name: str
+    :returns: The atom if present in the view, an invalid :class:`AtomView` otherwise
     :rtype: :class:`AtomView`

+  .. method:: ViewForHandle(handle)

+    Find chain view, residue view or atom view of pointing to the given handle.

+    :param handle: handle to search for
+    :type  residue: (Chain\|Residue\|Atom)Handle
+    :returns: The view pointing the handle, or an invalid handle if the handle is not part of the view
+    :rtype: (Chain\|Residue\|Atom)View

   .. method:: Select(query, flags=0)